higan-emu/bahamut-lagoon-translation-kit/README.md

 When editing text,
-there are some special codes you can use for formatting and special effects:
+there are some special codes you can use for formatting and special effects.

+Codes available everywhere:

   - `<` makes the following text italic
+      - In the italic font, `"` automatically switches between opening and closing quotes
   - `>` makes the following text regular (non-italic)
   - `[` makes the following text yellow
   - `]` makes the following text white